 In a project that is incorporated with various packages, it can be a mess if each individual uses a different coding standards.
 This is the reason why PSR was designed.
 In total, there are over 20 PSRs that are designed and each PSR is suggested by members and voted according to an established protocol to act consistently and in line with their agreed upon processes.

 Our expertise in PHP stems from our focus on Drupal - An enterprise CMS built using PHP.
-If you are looking to develop a custom module for Drupal or any other Drupal development services, talk to us today!
+If you are looking to develop a custom module for Drupal or any other Drupal development services, talk to an expert Drupal development agency!

 Contact us